Susmitha-7/problems-solved/README.md

-**Problem Statement**:
+**Geometric Series-2**:

 Write a C program that calculates the value of the nth term in a sequence based on the following conditions:

  If the value of n is odd, the nth term is calculated as 7 * (n / 2).
  If the value of n is even, the nth term is calculated as 6 * (n / 2 - 1).
  You need to prompt the user to input an integer n and then print the corresponding nth term of the sequence.

 **Algorithm**:
-Start the program and take an integer input n from the user.
+1. Start the program and take an integer input n from the user.
-Check if n is odd or even:
+2. Check if n is odd or even:
-If n is odd (n % 2 == 1), calculate the nth term as 7 * (n / 2).
+3. If n is odd (n % 2 == 1), calculate the nth term as 7 * (n / 2).
-If n is even (n % 2 == 0), calculate the nth term as 6 * (n / 2 - 1).
+4. If n is even (n % 2 == 0), calculate the nth term as 6 * (n / 2 - 1).
-Display the nth term calculated.
+5. Display the nth term calculated.
-End the program.
+6. End the program.
 **C Program**:
 ```c
 #include<stdio.h>